licenseware/licenseware-sdk-v2/README.md

 ```

-Alternatively you can install it with pip:
+Or install it with pip:

 ```bash